loukjeab/Examination_Assignment_of_Simulation_of_Production_System_Using_Anylogic/README.md

 Directory Structure:

-- The project is divined into Base_model folder, Improved_model folder, and Scientific poster folder
+- This repository is divined into 3 folders, including Base_model folder, Improved_model folder, and Scientific poster folder.

 For Base_model folder: